Chester W. Nimitz: Interwar Period

 In June 1923, Nimitz became aide and assistant chief of staff to the Commander, Battle Fleet, and later to the Commander in Chief, United States Fleet.
 In August 1926, he went to the University of California, Berkeley, where he established one of the first Naval Reserve Officer Training Corps units and successfully advocated for the program's expansion.

-Nimitz lost part of a finger in an accident with a diesel engine, saving the rest of it only when the machine briefly jammed against his Annapolis ring.
+Nimitz lost part of his left ring finger in an accident with a diesel engine, saving the rest of it only when the machine briefly jammed against his Annapolis ring.

 In June 1929, Nimitz took command of Submarine Division 20.
 In June 1931, he assumed command of the destroyer tender and the destroyers out of commission at San Diego, California.
 In October 1933, Nimitz took command of the cruiser and deployed to the Far East, where in December, Augusta became the flagship of the Asiatic Fleet.
 While in command of the Augusta, his legal aide was Chesty Puller.